whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 You would be punished if you intervened to stop child abuse, just like you'd be punished for trying to free unjustly imprisoned people or trying to stop a genocide.

-Just like all of your neighbors, you would be punished for standing for what's right, and because so many people accept this way of life as legitimate, abusive behavior becomes widespread, with the worst predators having the most wealth and power.
+Just like all of your neighbors, you would be punished for standing for what's right, and because so many people accept this way of life as legitimate, abusive behavior is widespread, with the worst predators having the most wealth and power.

 A staggering level of abusive behavior always occurs when people allow themselves to be ruled and choose not to stand for what's right.
 All these disturbing troubles will continue until you and the people around you can generate a healthy nation, where everyone stands for a culture of mutual respect, and nobody rules over anybody else.